Do it Now in Science

 - Keep the task simple – it shouldn’t need lots of explanation.
 Modelling one example can help.

-- Use it to check prior knowledge or consolidate learning from the previous lesson
+- Use it to consolidate learning from the previous lesson or units

 - Don’t make it too hard.
-It’s more important that we engage at this point and make students feel clever!
+It’s more important that you engage students at this point and make students feel clever!

 - Write the Do Now on the board if moving classrooms to give you time to log in